Skip to Content

 • Until the top of the quiche is a golden brown and middle is no longer wet.

 Remove and allow to sit in pie pan for 10 minutes before slicing and serving so it can further set and slice nicely without breaking apart.
-For dessert you can make our upside down cherry pie that is so good and simple.
+Since there isn’t a pastry crust you need a bit of time for the egg mixture to solidify a bit more if you want the slice to be pretty.

 Crustless Zucchini Quiche